-Democrats, liberal groups on defensive after Franken allegations
+Democrats, liberal groups are on defensive after Franken revelations

-(CNN)Democrats and allied liberal groups are on the defensive -- and cautiously weighing their next steps -- amid new allegations of sexual harassment and assault against Minnesota Sen. Al Franken.
+(CNN)Democrats and allied liberal groups are on the defensive -- and cautiously weighing their next steps -- amid revelations of sexual harassment and assault by Minnesota Sen. Al Franken.

 On Thursday morning, the broadcaster and former model Leeann Tweeden said in an account posted to the 790 KABC website that Franken had forcibly kissed and later groped her, while she was asleep, during a USO Tour overseas in 2006.